Does Home Insurance Cover Structural Damage?

 - Does home insurance cover cracks in the wall?

-Put simply, your insurance will cover some kinds of damage and not others.
+Put simply, your house insurance will cover some kinds of damage and not others.
 Read on to discover what’s what.

 In a nutshell